Skip to content

 Note

-After importing, modify the corresponding jump link configurations in Monitoring.
-Replace dsbd_xxxx with the appropriate dashboard and wksp_xxxx with the target workspace.
+After importing the monitor, modify the corresponding jump link configuration.
+Replace dsbd_xxxx with the corresponding dashboard and wksp_xxxx with the monitored workspace.

 Application Service Observability (Optional)